giussepi/INCREMENTAL-LC-KSVD/README.md

 			`pip installs spams`

-	2. Intel Intel Math Kernel Library (MKL)
+	2. Intel Math Kernel Library (MKL)

 		1. MKL is part of the Intel® Parallel Studio XE Cluster Edition for Linux.
 So you need to register on [its web